andrewrmn/invisible-recaptcha-validator/README.md

 ## Client-Side Instructions
 1. Paste this snippet in the `head` of your html template: `<script src='https://www.google.com/recaptcha/api.js'></script>`
 2. Choose your [method for integration](https://developers.google.com/recaptcha/docs/invisible#explicit_render).
-I ultimately went with the 'Programmatically invoke the challenge
-' method to have control over when reCaptcha verification happens (I needed it to happen after the form field validation).
+I ultimately went with the 'Programmatically invoke the challenge' method to have control over when the reCaptcha validation happens (I needed it to happen after the form field validation).
 3. Whichever method you choose, set your `callback-funtion` to `onSubmit`.
 4. Here is what your onSubmit funtion should look like: